Note: Although this piece was published in October of 2013 it was updated and slightly revised in December of 2017.

 Most of us probably pick honey off the grocery store shelf or farmers market booth without giving it much thought, but have you ever wondered about the difference between light honey and dark honey?

-Before honey is the sweet substance we know it to be, the process begins with flowers needing to be pollinated by bees.
-In exchange for pollination, flowering plants disburse nectar.
-Nectar is composed mostly of sugars, which bees use in conjunction with a few other minor substances to formulate into honey.
+Before honey is the sweet substance we know it to be, the process begins with flowers.
+Flowers are pollinated by bees; in exchange, the flowers disburse nectar.
+Nectar is mostly made of up sugars, which bees use in conjunction with a few other minor substances to make honey.

 When bees gather nectar from only one source, it is labeled “single-flower honey,” such as clover or lavender.
 When the nectar is taken from a wide variety of sources, the honey is known to be “wildflower” honey.
 Clover honey, a light honey, is the most common.

 Honey can be light colored, dark, or anywhere in between.
-As indicated earlier, the darker the honey is the more bold and distinctive the flavor.
+Generally, the darker the honey is the more bold and distinctive the flavor.